 It’s a sewing technique everyone should have in their arsenal.
 The boxed corner creates space in something that would otherwise be flat.
 We show you the two most common methods.

 When does 1+1 = 1?
 When you’re basting two layers together!
 Lear: how to determine if your sewing machine has a basting stitch, when to use the stitch in sewing projects, and why hand basting is sometimes best.

 If you’re sewin’ and you know it… clap your hands.
-Show your sewing pride with these fun machine embroidery patches.
-Free downloads are included in six popular formats.
+Honor your favorite hobby with our fun machine embroidery patches.
+Free downloads are included in 6 popular formats.
 We used Sulky 30wt cotton for a perfect matte finish.

 This earns our Sewing Survival emblem because learning the ins and outs of all types of hardware options is key to adding a more professional finish to your next bag project (and more!).
 The secret is precise measuring.

 It’s a hand-stitching technique!
 This classic finish for a pillow or cushion is not difficult, but for the best results; you need a longer, stronger needle, heavy-duty upholstery thread, and a soft yet stable mid-weight fabric.